Work graphs API – compute rasterizer learning sample

 Allocate backing memory

-As we said in the beginning, one of the beneficial capabilities of work graphs is that it allows you to make allocations to pass data from one node to the next but the memory pool from which the implementation draws it’s allocations from is not some hidden implicit one.
-After we have the work graphs State Object we have to find out how large that memory pool should be in total.
-We also have to allocate and provide a buffer to the implementation ourselves:
+As we said in the beginning, one of the beneficial capabilities of Workgraphs, is that it allows you to make allocations to pass data from one node to the next.
+But the memory pool from which the implementation draws it’s allocations from, is not some hidden implicit one.
+After we got the Workgraph State Object we have to find out how large that memory pool should be in total, and we also have to allocate and provide a buffer to the implementation ourselves:

 ThrowIfFailed(m_pipelineWorkGraph->QueryInterface(IID_PPV_ARGS(&workGraphProperties)));